ladislas/Bare-Arduino-Project/README.md

 To make sure everything is always formatted as you like, you can customize the [`.editorconfig`](./.editorconfig) file to suit your needs.

+Please refer to the [official Editorconfig documentation](http://editorconfig.org/) for more details and to download the plugins needed.

 ## Contributing

 Help is always more than welcome.
 If you want to take part in this project, please, make sure you read our [Contributing guidelines](./CONTRIBUTING.md).